Night raven

 Night ravens (also stylized nightravens; Danish and nattravn; nattramn, nattkorp; Nachtkrapp, Nachtrabe) are creatures of European folklore, predominantly described as raven like creatures appearing in the night.
 The folklore differs regionally, and night ravens may be other beings, such as undead, shapeshifted into ravens.
 They are sometimes used as a bugbear creature of cautionary tales, used to scare children into going to bed.

+Various versions of the night raven myth exist.
+In some legends, the night raven is described as a giant, nocturnal raven-like bird, while others leave out any specific size.
+In Sweden, such may not only be shaped as ravens, but can also be skeletal beings flying around.

 Legends of night ravens variously exist in Germany, Austria, Denmark, Norway, Sweden, Hungary, Poland, and Russia, among more.
 The raven, overall, has a mythological reputation for being an ominous bird that is often associated with evil, sudden death, further, a Messenger of Darkness.

-Description

-Various versions of the night raven myth exist.
-In some legends, the night raven is described as a giant, nocturnal raven-like bird, while others leave out any specific size.

 German folklore

 In German folklore (Nachtkrapp, Nachtrabe), mainly of Southern Germany and Austria, the most common legends claim that the night raven leaves its hiding place at night to hunt.
 If it is seen by little children, it will abduct them into its nest and messily devour them, first ripping off their limbs and then picking out their heart.
 According to other legends, the night raven will merely put children in his bag and take them away.

 Tales about the Wütender Nachtkrapp (German, lit. 'angry night raven') are less common.
 Instead of abducting children, it simply crows loudly and flutters its wings, until the children have been terrorized into silence.

 The Guter Nachtkrapp (German, lit. 'good night raven') is a rare benevolent version of the night raven tale.
 In Burgenland myths, this bird enters the children's room and gently sings them to sleep.

 In northern Germany, the night raven is described as a big and strong bird that is extremely fast in travel.
 Its wings are described as made of iron, which has led to it also being referred to as the 'iron bird' (eiserner Vogel).
 It is said that the bird uses its iron wings to beat those to death who have offended or imitated it.